 g.
 Candidates for international membership shall be residents of a country other than the United States or Canada who are (i) individuals with an advanced academic degree in a medically associated clinical or basic sciences position, who hold an academic appointment or are actively involved in emergency medicine teaching or research, or (ii) individuals who are currently an emergency medicine resident.

 Section 3.
 Member Rights and Privileges.
 All members may have the privilege of the floor and of serving on the standing and ad hoc committees, academies, task forces and interest groups of the Society.
-Only active members shall have full voting rights and may serve on the Board, or be appointed as academy, committee, task force, or interest group chairs.
+Only active members shall have full voting rights and may serve on the Board, or serve as academy, committee, task force, or interest group chairs.
 Members serving as committee, task force, or interest group chairs may convert to emeritus status without surrendering the chair.
-Resident members shall have voting rights to elect the resident member of the Board.
+Only members who are residents shall have voting rights to elect the Resident member of the Board.

 Section 4.
 Application Process.
 Applications for membership may be obtained from the Society’s headquarters.

 Section 5.
 Dues.
 The annual membership dues for all members shall be determined by the Board.
-The annual membership dues will be payable within 30 days of request by receipt of an invoice from the administrative staff of the Society.
+The annual membership dues will be payable within 30 calendar days of request by receipt of an invoice from the administrative staff of the Society.
 The Board may establish procedures and policies regarding nonpayment of dues and assessments.
 Membership in the Society may be terminated for nonpayment of dues.

 Section 6.
 Annual Meeting.
 The annual meeting of the Society shall be comprised of two portions: the business meeting and the scientific and educational assembly.
 The time, place and program of the annual meeting will be printed in advance of the meeting in the January/February Newsletter in accordance with Section 10 of this Article.

 a.
 Business Meeting.
 The business meeting shall include, but not be limited to: “State of the Society” address by the President, announcement of the results of elections of (i) board members, (ii) officers, (iii) and elected committee members, and for the transaction of other business properly brought before the meeting.
 The President shall preside over the meeting.
 In the President’s absence, the meeting will be presided over by the President-Elect.
 In the absence of both President and President Elect, the Secretary-Treasurer will preside over the meeting.
 In the event of the absence of President, President Elect, and Secretary-Treasurer, the meeting will be presided over by the immediately preceding Past President.
-The Secretary-Treasurer or Executive Director, or, in their absence, a person chosen at the meeting, will record the minutes of the meeting.
+The Secretary-Treasurer or Chief Executive Officer, or, in their absence, a person chosen at the meeting, will record the minutes of the meeting.

 b.
 Scientific and Educational Assembly.
 The scientific and educational assembly shall be sponsored by the Society to foster research and education in academic emergency medicine.
 The research and educational programs of the annual meeting shall be open to the public.
 The scientific and educational meeting shall be arranged by the Program Committee and approved by the Board.